snjugunanjenga/lovtiti-agro-Hedera-ecommerce/STREAM_SETUP.md

 ## 🚀 Stream Chat Implementation Complete!

-This guide will help you set up Stream Chat for in-house messaging and calls between users in your Lovitti Agro Mart application.
+This guide will help you set up Stream Chat for in-house messaging and calls between users in your Lovtiti Agro Mart application.

 ## 📋 Prerequisites